aleksander-saz/DS-Projects/README.md

 ### Project 5 - Survey of the mobile operator plans

+*More detailed description you can find in readme of Project 5*

 ### Project 6  - Recommendation of the mobile phone plans for the mobile operator's company

+*More detailed description you can find in readme of Project 6*

 ### Project 7  - Forecast of the loss of clients in the Bank

+*More detailed description you can find in readme of Project 7*

 ### Project 8  - Selection of the optimal location of the drilling for the oil company

+*More detailed description you can find in readme of Project 8*

 ### Project 9  - Forecast of client loss for the hospitality company

+*More detailed description you can find in readme of Project 9*

+### Project 10 - Forecast of the real estate price

+*More detailed description you can find in readme of Project 10*

 <hr />

-## Part 3 - SQL, BIG Data, Linaear Algebra and Calculus
+## Part 3 - SQL, BIG Data, Linaear Algebra, Calculus, Nerual Networks

-### Project 10 - SQL queries and data visualisation

-### Project 11 - Forecast of the real estate price

-### Project 12 - Personal data protection in insurance company
+### Project 11 - Personal data protection in insurance company

+*More detailed description you can find in readme of Project 11*

-### Project 13 - Definition of the cost of the cars
+### Project 12 - Definition of the cost of the cars

+*More detailed description you can find in readme of Project 12*

-### Project 14 - Prediction of the star temperature
+### Project 13 - Prediction of the star temperature

+*More detailed description you can find in readme of Project 13*

-### Project 15 - Prediction of the accident possibility for carsharing company
+### Project 14 - Prediction of the accident possibility for carsharing company

+*More detailed description you can find in readme of Project 14*

+### Project 15 - SQL queries

+*More detailed description you can find in readme of Project 15*

 <hr />